For an overview of on-call, I recommend reading Chapter 14 on On-call 1.

 Time Zones

-The last important thing to multi-sites is time zones.
-You can’t often choose where your teams are located.
-If you can, try to make it work for oncall, which needs enough distance for shifts, but fewer gaps for communication.
-It’s hard to find an optimal way.
+The last important consideration for multi-site teams is time zones.
+You often can’t choose where your teams are located.
+If you can, try to make it work for on-call, which needs enough time zone distance for shift coverage, but not so much that it creates communication gaps.
+Finding the optimal balance is hard.

-The 8 hours time zone difference works well from my perspective.
-I make an example with a few time zones and what three sites and two sites look like.
+An 8-hour time zone difference works well from my perspective.
+I show an example with a few time zones and what three-site and two-site coverage looks like.

-I worked with US (PST) and EU teams, and common time is very limited, 2-3 hours for communication, but for two site shifts, it works well.
-If you need some 3rd place, looking east as Singapore or Thailand is good.
+I worked with US (PST) and EU teams — the common overlap is very limited at 2-3 hours, but for two-site shifts it works well.
+If you need a third location, looking east to Singapore or Thailand is a good option.

-Many US teams use India, but that doesn’t work with Europe for on-calls.
-The time difference between Paris and Mumbai is 3.5h, which is too small to help with night shifts.
+Many US teams use India, but that doesn’t work well with Europe for on-call.
+The time difference between Paris and Mumbai is only 3.5 hours, which is too small to meaningfully cover night shifts.